raspberrypilearning/getting-started-web-dev/en/step_5.md

 [[[add-colour-variables]]]

-Use your colour palettes to set text and background colours.
+You can use your colour palettes to set text and background colours.

 [[[web-primary-secondary]]]